-No definite answer can be offered.
+No definitive answer can be offered.
 Research suggests there is a biological basis for transgender behaviours but to what degree is unknown.
 Transgender people manifest their condition at different stages in their lives ranging from infancy to old age.
 This leads to the observation that biology (the brain) creates a capacity while nurture and individual choice may retard or accelerate the emergence or degree of transgender behaviour.

 Most people including many TS’s feel that there were family problems whilst growing up, a parent wanted a girl, a lack of a father figure.
 Or they were dressed in clothing of the opposite gender.
 Some feel that TS’s are simply confused.